 - First, my clothes all go together so if one pair of pants is dirty, I can just grab a different one.

 - Second, it makes shopping so much easier.
-I have always loved to shop but right now my time is very limited so I can’t drive all over town and spend hours browsing.
 Having already narrowed down what I am looking for before I walk in the door lets me focus in on the few things that I know could work and quickly decide whether I want to purchase an item or not.

 - Third, I no longer apologize for buying the same thing in three colors.
 This isn’t a sign of laziness but something that I should celebrate!